Fucus: Fucus distichus

-F. distichus is up to 10 cm long with a short stout cylindrical stipe, branching dichotomous, flat and with a mid-rib.
+F. distichus is up to 10 cm (4 inches) long with a short stout cylindrical stipe, branching dichotomous, flat and with a mid-rib.
 F. distichus subsp. edentatus was first described from Shetland by Börgesen in 1903.
 Powell found F. distichus subsp. anceps on the north coast of Caithness.
 It had also been recorded from: Orkney, Fair Isle, St Kilda and the Outer Hebrides in Scotland; in Ireland it had been recorded from Counties Clare, Donegal and Kerry.
 Two subspecies of F. distichus (subsp. anceps and subsp. edentatus) have been described from the British Isles.

 Fucus distichus is the organism used as a model to study the development of cell polarity, since it forms an apolar zygote that can develop polarity given a varying number of gradients.

 Fucus serratus

 F. serratus, toothed wrack, is the most distinctive of all the Fucus species.
 It clearly shows a distinctive serrated edge to the frond not shown by the other species of the genus.